 - Investment options.
 You’ll also want to think about the types of investment options you’ll have available.
 Some custodial accounts offer a wide range of investment choices while others provide guardrails with fewer choices but simplified offerings.

 - Investment support.
 You shouldn’t need to be an investment professional with a minimum of ten years on Wall Street to manage your investments.
 However, sometimes you want a little help beyond your own knowledge or a simplified menu of investment options suitable for most people’s goal of opening a Roth IRA for kids: long-term capital appreciation that grow tax free.
 Some choose to shortlist what you can buy, others offer research and resources to make your own stock picks, while others provide you free personal advice and support.
-Choose the brokerage that meets your needs.
+Choose the online broker that meets your needs.

 Now that you know what to look for in the best custodial Roth IRA accounts, read on to see our top picks available today.